neoxelox/habits/README.md

 By tapping on the Habit's tracking graph you will access a calendar where you will be able to check specifically whether a certain day you completed the Habit or not.
 Moreover, you will be able to edit the completions by tapping on the desired dates.

-### Delete Habits
+### Reorder and Delete Habits

 ![Delete](./docs/delete.png "Delete")

-To delete an Habit hold down the card itself, an ❎ button will appear in the top-left corner of the card, tap on it to delete the selected Habit.
+To reorder a Habit hold down the card header itself, the list will enter drag & drop mode, hold down on the desired Habit and move it within the list.
+To delete a Habit hold down the Habit's emoji in the top-left corner of the card, a ❎ button will appear, tap on it to delete the selected Habit.

 ## Contribute